What is a good leader? Qualities of a good leader: everything that makes a boss irreplaceable

 “Professionalism” - 13%

-"Respect for subordinates"; "Respect for people, regardless of their status and position in society"; “Respect for people in general and for subordinates in particular”; "Sense of tact"; "Tact"; "Respect people and their feelings dignity»; "Politeness"; "Intelligence"; "Education"; "Correctness in communication"; "Not rude"; "Cultural"; "Respect for staff"; "Delicacy".
+“Respect for subordinates”; “Respect for people, regardless of their status and position in society”; “Respect for people in general and subordinates in particular”; "Sense of tact"; "Tact"; "Respect people and their feelings self-esteem"; "Politeness"; "Intelligence"; "Good manners"; “Correctness in communication”; "Not rude"; "Cultural"; “Respect for staff”; "Delicacy".

 "Responsibility" - 10%

-"Responsibility for decisions made»; "The ability to take responsibility"; "Sense of responsibility".
+"Responsibility for decisions made"; “Ability to take responsibility”; "Sense of responsibility".

 “Kindness, responsiveness” - 8%

-"Benevolent attitude towards subordinates"; "Kindness and love of Christ!"; "Friendliness"; "Affectionate and gentle beast!"; "Kind, understanding difficult situation»; "He must take care of his subordinates"; "Stay human"; "Responsiveness"; "Humanity"; "Being human".
+“Friendly attitude towards subordinates”; “Kindness and love for Christ!”; "Friendliness"; “Tender and gentle beast!”; "Kind, understanding difficult situation"; “He must take care of his subordinates”; “Stay human”; "Responsiveness"; "Humanity"; "Being human".

-"The ability to organize the activities of the unit"; "Good manager"; "Competent manager, optimization of the work of the team with operating system labor motivation”; "He must be a good labor organizer"; "Excellent organizational skills"; "Know how to manage people"; "The ability to lead."
+“Ability to organize the activities of the unit”; "Good manager"; “Competent manager, optimization of team work with current system labor motivation"; “He must be a good labor organizer”; “Excellent organizational skills”; “Be able to manage people”; "Ability to lead."

 “Purposefulness” - 7%